mrdominguez/cloudera-manager-cli/README.md

 ## Release Notes
 ### Version 10.1 is now available!

-- Prompt for username and/or password:
+- Prompt for username and/or password if no value is given in the command line:
 ```
 $ cmcli.pl -u -p
 Username [admin]: mdom